North Twin Mountain and South Twin Mountain via North Twin Trail

 Trail: North Twin Trail

-NOTE: There are three river crossings within the first two miles of this hike, so I would not recommend hiking this trail in early spring as the snow starts to melt because it will make crossing the river very difficult.
-You may also have read reviews that you can bushwhack to miss two of the three river crossings.
-We tried to do this and struggled/got lost.
-The river crossings aren’t difficult if the river is low, so it is not worth potentially getting lost to avoid them.
+There are three river crossings within the first two miles of this hike, and I would not recommend hiking this trail in early spring as the snow starts to melt because it will make crossing the river very difficult.
+I believe there is also a bushwhack to miss most of the river crossings.

 North and South Twin Mountain Hike via North Twin Trail Guide